 Uncontrollable expenses, on the other hand, are ones that cannot be influenced by someone during the normal rhythm of business.
 Rent is a great example of this one.
 You negotiate your rent expense at the beginning of the lease, but it is five years before you can change it.
 True, you can always go back and renegotiate your lease to get a more favorable rate, but this requires the action and approval of a lot of people and not just the store manager.
 So, it's not a simple business decision like controllable is.

 There are many tools that you can employ in your store to help you control expenses.
 For example, using an open to buy process, controlling retail markdowns, setting your product pricing right for the market, controlling discounts for friends and family, a good store policy manual describing lighting and temperature settings and many more.
 Even something as simple as replacing older light bulbs with newer more efficient models can help control expenses.

 When a retail store gets in trouble financially, often times the owners try and "cut" their way to profitability.
 In other words, they try to reduce expenses or control costs as a way of getting to a profit.
 The trouble with this is that the biggest expenses are usually not controllable (rent, salaries) therefore the expenses that get cut (reduce employee hours or benefits) directly impact the customer experience creating a cycle of decline.
 Remember, it is not the P&L (profit and loss statement) at the end of the month that matters; it is the cash flow you have during the month.

 Retail is a cash-flow management business.
 You have to become an expert at managing cash flow.
-This is done through balancing your approach to expenses.
+This is done by balancing your approach to expenses.
 First, make sure you can cash flow your business.
 Even the (labeled) uncontrollable expenses can be manipulated like a controllable expense to meet cash flow.
 An example of this would be asking the landlord for an extra 14 days to pay rent or your vendors for an extra 30 days of dating on your purchases.